gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 TELCO REDUCE CALLS FOR TRAVEL FEATURE

 International/Global transactions were costing a Telco client $160m annually.
 They wanted to reduce cost due to care/retail assisted transactions, repeat call-in rate, post transaction credits, and transfer rates.
-With the client, Accenture set out to process Global and International Rebranding.
+With the client, set out to process Global and International Rebranding.
 Policy: Removal of Proration and Feature Expiration.
 The need was identified to completely revamp the global roaming system to make it customer-friendly.

 ------------